ausmani23/demclass/README.md

 1. R, a popular and free statistical software.
 I wrote these files in R 3.4.1, but it should be forwards-compatible (i.e., you should be able to run these if you download the current version).
 John Fox offers a [useful intro](https://socialsciences.mcmaster.ca/jfox/Courses/soc740/R-install-instructions.html), if you don't have prior experience.
 2. Several additional packages, which don't come installed with R. If you run my scripts without installing these, R will throw an error noting that you haven't yet installed a required package.
 To make life easier, I have included a script 'installpacks.R'.
 This generates a list of all the packages I run and, if you un-comment out the last line, installs them.
 3. Ghostscript, which I use for fancy fonts.
 For detailed instructions on how to install Ghostscript, see [this blogpost](http://blog.revolutionanalytics.com/2012/09/how-to-use-your-favorite-fonts-in-r-charts.html).
 Once you do this, open the file 'dirs.R' and make sure that 'gsdir_full' points to the directory that contains the Ghostscript executable.
+If you install GS in your 'Program Files' directory, you shouldn't need to change anything.
+(This applies to Windows computers.)

 ## What is in here?